Dev913/RokuDOS/README.md

 # RokuDOS
 This is a python script that will send requests to a Roku Smart television and spam the home button.

-# WARNING
-Once this is executed, this can cause a lasting effect.
-That is until you unplug and plug the Roku device back in to your power source.
-This was only tested on a Roku 65" so it may only affect those.
-However, do not quote me on that.

 ## Instructions
 * First before executing add sudo before "python RokuDOS.py".
 * After first execution proceed to press ctrl + z after everything installed and you see an error about the roku script.